1997 Indonesian legislative election: Media coverage

-The mass media tended to favour "a particular election participant", for example Suara Karya newspaper only reported on Golkar campaign activities, and did not mention the PDI or PPP campaigns at all.
+The mass media tended to favour "a particular election participant", for example Suara Karya newspaper only reported on Golkar campaign activities and did not mention the PDI or PPP campaigns at all.
 On the other hand, the daily Media Indonesia was rather more balanced, but overall, Golkar campaign speakers received far more coverage.

 In the later stages of the campaign, media coverage was dominated by reports of campaign violence.
 Suara Karya in particular reported three times as many violent incidents involving the PPP than any other paper.

 Campaign issues

-Not a single election participant started the campaign by announcing or focusing on its main themes, therefore the public really had no idea what they were offering.
+None of the election participants started the campaign by announcing or focusing on its main themes, therefore the public really had no idea what they were offering.
 The campaign was dominated by "sloganistic issues" with very little substance.
-For example, all three election participants promised to address problems such as poverty and corruption, but none actually said how they would do this.
-In fact, Kristiadi says that the only difference between this campaign and the previous one in 1992 was that there was less use of verses from the Koran to try and attract support.
+For example, all three election participants promised to address problems such as poverty and corruption, but none actually said how to achieve this.
+In fact, Kristiadi sayd that the only difference between this campaign and the previous one in 1992 was that there was less use of Koran verses to try to attract support.

 The "Mega-Bintang Phenomenon"

 Following the government's forced replacement of PDI leader Megawati Sukarnoputri by Soeryadi at the party's 1996 Medan conference, the PDI tried hard to put forward an independent image.
 Meanwhile, many of Megawati's supporters gravitated towards the PPP, in a phenomenon known as the "Mega-Bintang" coalition.
 Bintang means "star", and was the symbol of the PPP.
 This was an entirely unexpected occurrence.
-Megawati was seen as representing secular politics, while the PPP was an Islamic party, but the two found common ground as a coalition of the oppressed.

-PPP officials explicitly rejected the term "coalition", and said the increase in their support was a symbol of the revival of their party.
-However, posters and symbols carried by Megawati supporters made it clear what the "Mega-Bintang" coalition really meant.
+Megawati was seen as representing secular politics, while the PPP was an Islamic party, but the two found common ground as a coalition of the oppressed.PPP officials explicitly rejected the term "coalition", and said the increase in their support was a symbol of the revival of their party.
+However, posters and symbols carried by Megawati supporters made clear what the "Mega-Bintang" coalition really meant.
 The government then banned the use of "Mega-Bintang" posters and symbols, saying it was contrary to election regulation.
 This ban was used by the security forces as an excuse to remove all such symbols.